ASD-Blueprint/desktop.gov.au/blueprint/security/system-security-plan.md

 #### CloudSystem compliance approach

-The CloudSystem inherits the security controls Microsoft have implemented for Microsoft Teams as assessed in the Office 365 IRAP report.
+The CloudSystem inherits the security controls Microsoft have implemented for Microsoft Teams as assessed in the Microsoft 365 IRAP report.

 The Annex specifies the controls associated with the self-contained use of Microsoft Teams up to the level of PROTECTED.
-As per the HybridSystem solution design, agencies have the ability to connect Teams to the Telstra Calling for Office 365 service to allow calling between Teams and traditional telephones.
-Agencies wishing to use Telstra Calling for Office 365 or another similar services should undertake a security assessment to ensure that the product addresses their security requirements.
+As per the HybridSystem solution design, agencies have the ability to connect Teams to the Telstra Calling for v 365 service to allow calling between Teams and traditional telephones.
+Agencies wishing to use Telstra Calling for Microsoft 365 or another similar services should undertake a security assessment to ensure that the product addresses their security requirements.

 #### Security controls provided by the CloudSystem